 Remember many people use the MeetUp app on a 4″-5″ phone screen so your photo is only 1 inch square on their screen.
 These are screenshots taken from my phone with a 6.7″ inch screen.
 See the difference?
 Imagine it on a smaller phone.

 I know attendance doesn’t matter to many organizers or at many events.
 Taking attendance is still important because it helps all of us.
-Just the same as we all chip in to cover the $400 a year MeetUp fees, we should all contribute to our attendance data.
+Just the same as we all chip in to cover the yearly MeetUp fees, we should all contribute to our attendance data.

 Here is a link and video explaining how to take attendance on the MeetUp Organizer App